nooralhajri/Project1-Alien-Annihilator/README.md

 * Avoid the alien missiles and destroy all the aliens to advance in the game and score points.
 * If your spaceship is hit by an alien missile, you lose a life.
 The game is over when you lose all your lives.
 * Earn points for each alien destroyed.

+Game Mechanics

+The game mechanics behind the Space Invaders game are as follows:
+* The player controls a spaceship at the bottom of the screen, and the objective is to defeat the aliens moving across the screen from top to bottom and left to right.
+* The player can move the spaceship left or right and shoot the aliens by firing missiles.
+* The aliens move across the screen and fire missiles at the player's spaceship.
+* The player must avoid the alien missiles and destroy all the aliens to advance to the next level.
+* If the player's spaceship is hit by an alien missile, the player loses a life.
+The game is over when the player loses all their lives.
+* The player earns points for each alien destroyed

 Built With
 * Vanilla JavaScript - The language used to implement the game logic, graphics, and user input.